We work to minimise the impact of the waste our activities produce – and focus on the need to store waste safely.

 We have systems in place to dispose of waste rock responsibly.
 Types of waste include:

-Our metal and coal assets generate waste ore, known as tailings.
-Tailings are kept in storage facilities.
+Our metal and coal assets generate mineral waste, known as tailings.
+Tailings are kept in specific storage facilities.

 Our tailings storage facilities are heavily regulated, and undergo regular inspections.